 Before you begin gluing fabric to wood, you’ll want to wash and dry it.
 People ask me all the time if they have to do this step.
 You don’t have to.
 Having said that, you are taking a big risk if you don’t.

 This is because fabric has sizing in it and sometimes it can cause dark blotches.
 It doesn’t always do that, but sometimes it does.
 Removing the sizing doesn’t always solve the issue, but it really helps.

-3. Use Hard Coat Mod Podge.
 A lot of the tutorials on my site for furniture were done before the invention of Furniture Mod Podge.
 Furniture Mod Podge has been discontinued (though some people still have bottles of it), but Hard Coat is still around.
-It’s the perfect formula for Mod Podge on wood.
+It’s the perfect formula for gluing fabric to wood.

-4. Prepare the fabric with Mod Podge.
-I always place my fabric down on a piece of wax paper and brush Mod Podge on top of it.
+Before attaching fabric to wood, I always place my fabric down on a piece of wax paper and brush Mod Podge on top of it.
 You can see the demonstration of that here.
 The reason for that is because it’s easier to work with fabric that has been decoupaged.

 It doesn’t fray, and it takes on a less floppy, more paper-like consistency.
 It’s especially important when decoupaging large areas with fabric.

 Trim the fabric for your fabric (and then don’t forget to set aside excess fabric for scrap crafts!).